← Back to 史記

 6

-Later he became Xiong Wu Kang, and Wu Kang died early.
-Xiong Qu died, and his son Xiong Zhi Hong was established.
-Zhi Hong died, and his younger brother assassinated him and replaced him as established, named Xiong Yan.
+Later came Xiong Wu Kang, who died early.
+Xiong Qu died, and his son Xiong Zhihong came to the throne.
+Zhi Hong died, and his younger brother killed him and took the throne in his place; this was Xiong Yan.
 Xiong Yan begot Xiong Yong.

 7

-In Xiong Yong's sixth year, the Zhou people made rebellion, attacked King Li, and King Li fled to Zhi.
+In Xiong Yong's sixth year, the Zhou people rebelled, attacked King Li, and King Li fled to Zhi.
 In Xiong Yong's tenth year, he died, and his younger brother Xiong Yan became his successor.

 8

 In Xiong Yan's tenth year, he died.
 He had four sons: the eldest Bo Shuang, the middle Zhong Xue, the next Shu Kan, and the youngest Ji Xun.
-Xiong Yan died, and his eldest son Bo Shuang replaced him as established.
+Xiong Yan died, and his eldest son Bo Shuang succeeded him.
 The one who was established became known as Xiong Shuang.

 9

 In Xiong Shuang's first year, King Xuan of Zhou was first established.
-In Xiong Shuang's sixth year, he died, and his three younger brothers contended for establishment.
+In Xiong Shuang's sixth year, he died, and his three younger brothers contended for the succession.
 Zhong Xue died; Shu Kan fled and took refuge at Pu.
-But the youngest brother Ji Xun was established.
+But the youngest brother Ji Xun ascended the throne.
 This became known as Xiong Xun.
 In Xiong Xun's sixteenth year, Duke Huan of Zheng was first enfeoffed at Zheng.
-In the twenty-second year, Xiong Xun died, and his son Xiong E was established.
-In Xiong E's ninth year, he died, and his son Xiong Yi was established.
-The one who was established became known as Ruo Ao.
+In the twenty-second year, Xiong Xun died, and his son Xiong E came to the throne.
+In Xiong E's ninth year, he died, and his son Xiong Yi came to the throne; this was Ruo Ao.

 10